Ahmad-Tayseer/review-js02/README.md

 # review-js02

 ## Table of Contents:
-x = 'added from git'
+y = 'added from git'

 | Topic  | Link  |
 |---|---|